Council would like to hear from you and consider your views as they continue the 2015 budget and 2015-2019 Financial Plan deliberations.

 - General purposes (fire, police, recreation and culture, and general government)

 Each universal pay utility is funded independently.
 For example, revenue collected for the storm water utility cannot be used to fund parks or transportation.
 The amount of revenue needed to provide these utility services is determined during the annual budget process, and the tax rate is set accordingly.

 User pay utilities are funded by the users (or subscribers) of the service.
 The Township operates three user pay utilities:

 During the annual budget process, the amount of revenue necessary to provide these utility services is determined and shared across users of the services through a utility user rate.

-As adopted by Council, the current 2013-2017 Financial Plan Bylaw reflects the following property tax and user pay utility rate increases as compared to the proposed property tax rate increases for the 2014-2018 Financial Plan.
+As adopted by Council, the current 2014-2018 Financial Plan Bylaw reflects the following Universal Services property tax increases for the years 2015-2018 as compared to the same increases included in those years in the 2015-2019 Financial Plan.

-The following table depicts the impact of the proposed increases on a single family dwelling valued at $498,000 by BC Assessment.
-General municipal property taxes funding parks, transportation, storm water, fire, police recreation and culture and other general government expenses would increase by $43 or $3.58 per month.
-Water, sewer and solid waste expenses would increase by an additional $43 or $3.58 per month for a total of $86 or $7.17 per month.
+The following table depicts the impact of the proposed increases on a single family dwelling valued at $514,000 by BC Assessment.
+General municipal property taxes funding parks, transportation, storm water, fire, police recreation and culture and other general government expenses would increase by $25 or $2.08 per month.
+Water, sewer and solid waste user fees would increase by an additional $52 or $4.33 per month for a total of $77 or $6.42 per month.

-After surveying proposed property tax increases put forward by other lower mainland municipalities for 2013, the chart below shows where Langley Township placed.
+After surveying proposed property tax percentage increases put forward by other lower mainland municipalities for 2014, the chart below shows where Langley Township placed.